open-education-api/open-education-api.github.io/technical/consumers-and-profiles/rio.md

 ![Mapping of OOAPI EducationSpecifications to RIO Opleidingseenheden](../../_media/simple_rio_opleidingseenheid_mapping.png "Mapping of OOAPI EducationSpecifications to RIO Opleidingseenheden")

+### Mapping relations between EducationSpecifications
 EducationSpecifications can have relations to other EducationSpecifications which will be translated to RIO as relations between OpleidingsEenheden.
+Right now the SURFeduhub RIO mapping functionality only supports relations between an EducationSpecification that map to a HoOpleiding `soort` = `OPLEIDING` on the one side, and an EducationSpecification that maps to a HoOpleiding with `soort` = `VARIANT`.

 <div class="colored-table yellow">